angular/angular/aio/content/guide/upgrade.md

 transition period.

 <div class="alert is-helpful">
-With the <a href="https://blog.angular.io/finding-a-path-forward-with-angularjs-7e186fdd4429">
-deprecation of AngularJS</a>, ngUpgrade is now in a feature complete state.
-We will continue publishing security and bug fixes until December 31st, 2022.
+The <a href="https://blog.angular.io/finding-a-path-forward-with-angularjs-7e186fdd4429">end of life of AngularJS</a> is December 31st, 2021.
+With this event, ngUpgrade is now in a feature complete state.
+We will continue publishing security and bug fixes for ngUpgrade at least until December 31st, 2022.
 </div>

 ### How ngUpgrade Works